 Which Strategy Is Better for Weekly Options?

 If you’re trading weekly options – especially on SPX – you want consistency, defined risk, and minimal management.
-For that, iron condors come out on top every time.- Wider breakeven range
+For that, iron condors come out on top every time.

 - Better probabilities